jerminal/SoundMaster/README.md

 7. Preloading music and sounds for best performance.
 8. You can look for other features in api.

-What’s in the box:
+What’s In The Box:
 --------
-SoundMaster class
+1. SoundMaster class.
-Example iPhone project
+2. Example iPhone project.

 Configuration (iOS 5.0 and higher, ARC)
 --------------